v8/v8.dev/src/docs/design-review-guidelines.md

 ### V8 Eng Review Owners

 LGTM: Not required
-Stuck proposals can be escalated to the V8 Eng Review Owners via v8-eng-review-owners@googlegroups.com.
+Stuck proposals can be escalated to the V8 Eng Review Owners via <v8-eng-review-owners@googlegroups.com>.
 Potential use cases of such an escalation:

-- An LGTM provider is non-responsive
+- an LGTM provider is non-responsive
-- No consensus on the design can be reached
+- no consensus on the design can be reached

 The V8 Eng Review Owners can overrule non-LGTMs or LGTMs.